angadmaan/cybersecurity-learning/tryhackme/dns.md

 ---

 ## DNS in Cybersecurity
-Attackers often gather DNS information during reconnaissance to discover subdomain and network structure.
+Attackers often gather DNS information during reconnaissance to discover subdomains and network structure.

 Tools like **dig**, **nslookup**, and **whois** can be used to query DNS records.